String cone and Superpotential combinatorics for flag and Schubert varieties in type A: Pseudoline arrangements and Gleizer-Postnikov paths

 \end{example}

-\subsection{Orientation and paths}
+\subsection{Orientation and paths.}

-For every pair $(l_i,l_{i+1})$ with $1\le i\le n$ we give an orientation to a pseudoline arrangement by orienting lines $l_1,\dots,l_i$ from right to left and lines $l_{i+1},\dots,l_{n+1}$ from left to right, see Figure~\ref{fig:pseudo}.
-Consider an oriented path with three adjacent vertices $v_{k-1}\to v_{k}\to v_{k+1}$ belonging to the same pseudoline $l_i$.
-Then $v_k$ is the intersection of $l_i$ with some line $l_j$.
+For every pair $(l_i,l_{i+1})$ with $1\le i\le n-1$ we give an orientation to a pseudoline arrangement by orienting lines $l_1,\dots,l_i$ from right to left and lines $l_{i+1},\dots,l_{n}$ from left to right, see Figure~\ref{fig:pa 121}.
+Consider an oriented path with three consecutive crossings $v_{k-1}\to v_{k}\to v_{k+1}$ belonging to the same pseudoline $l_i$.
+Then $v_k$ is the intersection of $l_i$ with some line $l_j$, i.e. $v_k=v_{(i,j)}$.
 If either $i<j$ and both lines are oriented to the left, or $i>j$ and both lines are oriented to the right, the path is called \emph{non-rigorous}.
 Figure~\ref{fig:rigorous} shows these two situations.
-A path is \emph{rigorous} if it is not non-rigorous.
+A path is called \emph{rigorous} if it is not non-rigorous.